medic/cht-gateway/README.md

 ## Runtime Permissions

 Since Android 6.0 (marshmallow), permissions for sending and receiving SMS must be requested both in `AndroidManifest.xml` and also at runtime.
 Read more at https://developer.android.com/intl/ru/about/versions/marshmallow/android-6.0-changes.html#behavior-runtime-permissions

+## Copyright

+Copyright 2013-2018 Medic Mobile, Inc. <hello@medicmobile.org>

+## License

+The software is provided under AGPL-3.0.
+Contributions to this project are accepted under the same license.